How to Choose Between a Real or Fake Christmas Tree

 - Artificial trees can be a fire hazard, too.
 There are several news reports of artificial, pre-lit trees that have caught on fire due to a blaze that starts in the tree’s firebox at the base of the tree.

 Different Types of Artificial Christmas Trees

 - Blue Spruce — Balsam Hill’s Blue Spruce Premium Artificial Christmas Tree is one option.

 - Pine — Uheng’s Premium Hinged Artificial Christmas Tree is available at Amazon.

 - Pop-Up —You can find preassembled trees where all you have to do is pull the branches down.
 Holiday Peak is an example.

 - Flocked — Flocked Christmas trees are designed to look like snow has freshly fallen on them.
+Check out how to flock a Christmas tree.
 Holiday Stuff has a 5-foot flocked Christmas tree available on Amazon.

 - Pencil-Thin Pine — A pencil-thin fake Christmas tree is a tall, thin tree that’s popular for people short on room.
 Younis has a pencil-thin pine tree on Amazon.

 You can find fake Christmas trees at hardware stores and online vendors like Amazon.